HOLLOW-Ai/sql-projects/seattle_libraries/bronze/silver_planning.md

 - Remove `HOTSPOT` from both dictionary and checkout tables
 - Remove `Location` from dictionary when moving to silver table
 - Replace `NULL` values in group and subgroup columns
+- Reduce size of columns in silver table creation